maegul/ResChapter/README.md

 ### There is a disturbance ...

-An important reason for adding this power to your toolset, though, is that two forces that are acting on and transforming research demand it.
-First is data.
+An important reason for adding these skills to your toolset, though, is that two forces are acting on and transforming research.
+And taming them demainds a power like this.

+The first force is data.
 Big data.

 ## Power ... at what cost?